Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 #### Step 2: Explore the offloaded historical data

-As you have seen we only have 1 year of sales data in our data warehouse as this is by far the most queried, but for compliance many companies need to keep up to 10 years of historical data.
-The older data has been exported from Vantage on a monthly basis and loaded into Amazon S3 for long-term storage.
-With Teradata Vantage we can seamlessly access this offloaded data and join with the rest of the data to get insights over long-term trends and handle audit requests with ease.
-This includes using existing queries and reports that would otherwise need to be re-written!
+In our example, we only have one year of sales data in our data warehouse, as this is by far the most queried.
+For compliance, many companies must keep up to 10 years of historical data.
+For this scenario, older data has been exported from VantageCloud Lake each month and loaded into Amazon S3 for long-term storage.
+With VantageCloud Lake, we can seamlessly access this offloaded data and join it with the rest of the data to review long-term trends and easily handle analytics needs, like audit requests.
+This includes using existing queries and reports that would otherwise need to be rewritten.

-We know the bucket where the offloaded sales data is located, so let's take a look at some of the data that is there - using the READ_NOS function we can get the list of files and their sizes.
+We already know where the bucket containing offloaded sales data is located, so let’s review some of its data.
+With the READ_NOS function, we can get the list of files and their sizes.
+The RETURNTYPE element in the FROM clause allows us to direct the function to return the object metadata, schema, or values themselves.

+Note this S3 bucket is publicly readable.
+If we were using a protected object store, we could modify the AUTHORIZATION element to contain the proper authentication values or make use of an authorization object containing this information.

 ```sql